Premo14/reflex-tech-bookkeeping-app/README.md

 **C. Direct File System Drop**
 Because the backend continuously monitors the folder, users or automated scripts running on the host machine can simply move or copy files directly into the `document-data/inbox/` directory.

+**D. Syncthing & Synctrain (Mobile Sync)**
+Users can use Syncthing and Synctrain to automatically sync receipt photos taken on their mobile devices directly to the `document-data/inbox/` folder on the server.

 ---